rodolfoap/ydor.org/pages/main.md

 To know more about interaction, please visit this links: Interaction, Frequently Asked Questions and Nomenclature.
 Some examples of interaction can be found in [Applications](applications).
 You can also read about the effects of interaction on the environment and how you can produce a real effect on the environment (not just selecting the garbage and turning off the lights when you leave a room).

 The book can be partially read in the page Look Inside....
 You can get the book following the Get It! link.
-You can also join the author to promote sane interaction in the world on the Contact page.
+You can also join the author to promote sane interaction in the world on the Contact page<span class="glyphicon glyphicon-info-sign" id="interaction" data-toggle="popover"></span>.